Crisis Stabilization Unit (CSU) for Children and Teens

 - Outreach services for 30 days after admission

-- Halifax can accept children from age six to 17.
+- Halifax can accept children from age 6 to 17

-- Stays are intended to be short and intensive.
-Clients are assessed by CSU staff on a daily basis.
+- Stays are intended to be short and intensive, and clients are assessed by CSU staff on a daily basis

 Is There a Charge for Services?